-And that’s how the Director of Congregational Development conceived the newest Diocesan Volunteer role: Reopening Protocol Volunteers – health and safety experts ready to help parishes comply with evolving re-opening guidelines.
+And that’s how the director of Congregational Development thought of the newest diocesan volunteer role.
+Our reopening protocol volunteers are health and safety experts ready to help parishes comply with evolving re-opening guidelines.

 We need folks with differing skills and experience to serve as volunteer consultants.
 We offer support, mentoring and training opportunities.

 If you’re ready to apply, get in touch!

 God has blessed me throughout my life with opportunities to learn and grow, not only in my church life but in my professional life.
 Now I am happy to use my knowledge and experiences to help grow the Church and God’s Kingdom, and I find that the blessings continue through this work!

 I volunteer because the work is very interesting, and it allows you to use your good judgement.
 Here I work with great people – in the Diocesan Centre, in churches and with other volunteers.